My finances, my projects, my life

 All entrepreneurs will tell you that writing a business plan can often be a tedious exercise.
 To help you do it, here is a standard template that you can follow step-by-step and adapt to your specific project.

+Now that you understand why it’s important to elaborate your business plan before launching your activity, you’re wondering how to go about it.
 As there are various ways to present your business plan, the template presented here is intended to be relatively comprehensive.
-It is up to you to delete anything superfluous, change the order and fill in what makes sense for your project, preferably with expert help.
+It is up to you to delete anything superfluous, change the order and fill in what makes sense for your project.

-When you embark on this exercise, remember that the contents of a business plan should present all the aspects (human, strategic, financial and technical) of your project and be based on verifiable information and realistic assumptions.
+When you embark on this exercise, remember that the content of a business plan must be clear, concise, and structured.
+You need to present your project in all its aspects (financial, human, strategic, and technical) and rely on verifiable information and realistic assumptions.
+It will help you build and track the progress of your project, but also convince your investors, banks, and future partners.

 Section 1: the executive summary

 To be completed last, this first section presents a summary of your value proposition (which makes you unique), your objectives and how you will reach them in the most convincing way possible.
+It provides an overview of your project and strategy.
 It should conclude with a precise description of what you are expecting from the person to whom you are submitting your business plan.

 This section is essential for capturing attention!
 This is the section that will determine whether your business contact will or will not take the time to read the remainder of the document.
 Take great care over it and do not beat about the bush.